MariusWilsch/Chatbot/notes.md

    - Describe the consequences
    - Describe if the case data is right

+-

 ### Problems

 - __FIXME__: Right now we pass the chat_history directly into the message parameter of the llm call and also when adding the result_output_json to the user message.
 These are __uncessary__ input tokens.
 We must remove that redundancy.
+- __FIXME__: If the user says something the case started couple of x before the accident the model will still only take the current date in consideration and not count the couple of x before the accident.
+We must fix this.
+  - _Example_: I started a legal case on the 24 of June 2024.
+The surgery started a couple of months before